-Pornhub Disabled In Texas Over Age Verification Law
+Pornhub Disabled in Texas over Age Verification Law

 For the same reason, Pornhub has been urging its users to get in touch with their local representatives and ask for device-based age verification.

-Last June in Texas, a new law by the name of House Bill 1181 was passed that made it mandatory for adult websites to use better age verification to ensure that all users visiting the site are definitely 18+.
+In June 2023 in Texas, a new law by the name of House Bill 1181 was passed that made it mandatory for adult websites to use better age verification to ensure that all users visiting the site are definitely over the age of 18.

 If any company fails to comply, they’ll be liable to pay a fine of $10,000 per day along with an additional $10,000 per day if they store user information.

-Texas isn’t the first state to pass this law.
-It’s the eighth in line among the following:
+Texas isn’t the only state to pass this law.
+It’s the eighth in line after:

 - Arkansas